wolfSSL/wolfip/docs/API.md

 ```
 Each `struct wolfIP` instance owns `WOLFIP_MAX_INTERFACES` `ipconf` entries—one per link-layer slot.
 Use the `_ex` helpers to read or update a specific interface; the legacy accessors operate on index `0` for backwards compatibility.

+If `WOLFIP_ENABLE_FORWARDING` is set to `1` at compile time, the stack performs simple IPv4 forwarding between interfaces.
+Packets received on one interface whose destinations match another configured interface are re-sent with the IP TTL decreased by one (or an ICMP TTL-exceeded response if the TTL would drop to zero).

 ### Socket Address Structures
 ```c
 struct wolfIP_sockaddr_in {